MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/basic-web-app-content.md

 The App Service plan has different pricing tiers.
 Each pricing tier supports several *instance sizes* that differ by the number of cores and memory.
 The ARM template replicates a production environment and deploys to the Standard pricing tier.
 You can change the pricing tier after deployment by selecting "Scale up (App Service Plan)" on the left navigation.

 - Run your production workload on the *Basic*, *Standard*, and *Premium* pricing tiers.
 In these three tiers, the app runs on dedicated virtual machine instances and has allocated resources that can scale out.
-- If you need autoscale and secure sockets layer (SSL), use the *Standard* and *Premier* tiers.
+- If you need autoscale and TLS/SSL, use the *Standard* and *Premier* tiers.
 - For testing and development, create a different App Service Plan.
-Use the *Free* and *Shared* (preview) tiers because they are cost efficient.
+Use the *Free* and *Shared* (preview) tiers because they're cost efficient.
 Don't use them for production workloads.
-Shared resources cannot scale-out.
+Shared resources can't scale out.
 The two tiers provide different options within your budget.
 - App Service plans are billed on a per-second basis.
-You are charged for the instances in the App Service plan, even if the app is stopped.
+You're charged for the instances in the App Service plan, even if the app is stopped.
 Make sure to delete plans that you aren't using (for example, test deployments).
 For more information about App Service plans, see [App Service Pricing](https://azure.microsoft.com/pricing/details/app-service).
 For more information, see [How much does my App Service plan cost?](/azure/app-service/overview-hosting-plans#how-much-does-my-app-service-plan-cost)

 ### SQL Database

 - Use Azure SQL Server.
 Azure SQL server creates logical construct that acts as a central administrative point for a collection of databases.
-In the deployment template, there is only one SQL database, but when the number grows, this logical construct reduces management overhead.
+In the deployment template, there's only one SQL database, but when the number grows, this logical construct reduces management overhead.
 Each database within the group is deployed with a specific [service tier](/azure/sql-database/sql-database-service-tiers).
-Within each group, the databases cannot share resources.
+Within each group, the databases can't share resources.
 There are no compute costs for the server, but you need to specify the tier for each database.
 Therefore, the performance might be better because of the dedicated resources, but the cost can be higher.
 - Do perform capacity planning and choose a tier and performance level that meets your requirements.
 SQL Database supports Basic, Standard, and Premium [service tiers](/azure/sql-database/sql-database-service-tiers), with multiple performance levels within each tier measured in [Database Transaction Units (DTUs)](/azure/sql-database/sql-database-service-tiers).

 ### Region

 - Provision the App Service plan and the SQL Database in the same region to minimize network latency.
 Generally, choose the region closest to your users.
 - The resource group also has a region, which specifies where deployment metadata is stored.
-Put the resource group and its resources in the same region.
-This can improve availability during deployment.
+Put the resource group and its resources in the same region to improve availability during deployment.
 - Use the [pricing calculator](https://azure.microsoft.com/pricing/calculator) to estimate costs.
 - For more information, see the cost section in [Microsoft Azure Well-Architected Framework](/azure/architecture/framework/cost/overview).